CANDY TRANSVERSAL 12

 You are also able to view our web store and complete checkout in the following currencies when using the payment gateway on our site:

 Payment via the payment gateway on our web store*:

 Payment via Paypal or Afterpay:

-distal phalanx is super excited to offer Australia, New Zealand and now UK residents Afterpay as a payment method.
+distal phalanx is super excited to offer Australia, New Zealand and now Canada and UK residents Afterpay as a payment method.

 Afterpay offers interest-free payment plans for your purchases online and in store.
 Buy and receive what you want today and pay it off in four equal instalments fortnightly.
 Find out more below!

 Afterpay is operated by Afterpay Holdings Limited, listed on the ASX.

 To make a purchase using Afterpay you will need:

 - To be over 18 years of age